herowcode/js-utils/README.md

 # @herowcode/utils

 A lightweight collection of utility functions for everyday JavaScript/TypeScript development.
-Built with dayjs for powerful date manipulation.
+Built with dayjs for powerful date manipulation and React hooks for YouTube integration.

 ## Features